-An adult ram was sacrificed on Yom Kipper as a whole burnt offering as a gift to Yahweh from His people and multiple lambs were sacrificed on other feast days.
-For example, in addition to other sacrifices, seven unblemished yearling lambs were offered as holocausts (whole burnt offerings) on the pilgrim feasts of Unleavened Bread (seven lambs on each of seven days) and Weeks (Pentecost), while on the Feast of Shelters (Tabernacles), fourteen lambs were offered as a holocaust (whole burnt offering) with other sacrifices for a period of seven days and an additional seven lambs on the eighth day.
-But none of these lambs were classified as sin offerings and they were offered only once a year.
+An adult ram was offered in sacrifice on Yom Kipper (the Day of Atonement) as a whole burnt offering and a gift to Yahweh from His people.
+There were multiple lambs sacrificed on other feast days.
+For example in addition to other sacrifices, seven unblemished yearling lambs were offered as holocausts (whole burnt offerings) on the pilgrim feasts of Unleavened Bread (seven lambs on each of seven days) and Weeks (Pentecost), while on the Feast of Shelters (Tabernacles), there were fourteen lambs offered as a holocaust with other sacrifices for seven days and an additional seven lambs on the eighth day.
+But none of these lambs were classified as sin offerings, and they were sacrifices offered only once a year.

 It is unlikely that any of these classes of sacrificial lambs would have come immediately to the thoughts of the crowd listening to John's shocking statement.
-The only single lamb offered as a holocaust for the sins and sanctification of the covenant people was in the daily liturgy at the Temple.
-There was an unblemished male lamb offered in a communal sacrifice in the morning liturgical worship service and an unblemished male lamb offered in the afternoon liturgical worship service at the Jerusalem Temple; both lambs were considered a single sacrifice.
-These were the Tamid lambs, and their sacrifice in a twice daily liturgical worship service was to be perpetual (the meaning of the word "tamid") for as long as the Sinai Covenant endured (Ex 29:38-42; Num 28:3-8).
-The entire day for the covenant people revolved around the twice daily Tamid sacrifice and the hours of prayer associated with the Tamid liturgy.
-Of all the sacrifices, the Tamid (usually translated as "the daily sacrifice") was the most important, taking precedence over all other feast day and individual sacrifices.
-All other sacrifices, even on the Sabbath, could be offered only "in addition" to the Tamid (repeated 15 times in Num 28:10-29:38).
+The only single lamb offered as a holocaust for the sins and sanctification of the covenant people was the unblemished male lamb offered as a communal sacrifice in the morning liturgical worship service and the unblemished male lamb offered in the afternoon liturgical worship service at the Jerusalem Temple.
+These lambs were called the Tamid (Standing) lambs, and theirs was a sacrifice in a liturgical worship service designated as perpetual for as long as the Sinai Covenant endured (Ex 29:38-42; Num 28:3-8).
+For the covenant people, the entire day revolved around the twice-daily Tamid sacrifice.
+Of all the sacrifices, it was the most important, taking precedence over all other feast day sacrifices offered in "addition" to the Tamid (repeated 15 times in Num 28:10-29:38).

 The Hebrew word tamid means "standing" as in perpetual.
-When John identified Jesus as a Lamb of God offered for the sins of the people, it had to be the Tamid sacrifice, offered twice daily for the sins and sanctification of the entire people, that came to mind for the crowd.
-Since the liturgy of the Tamid took place from dawn to dust, and since the Jewish hours of private prayer were within the offering of the Tamid liturgy (9 AM to noon and noon to 3 PM), the two times on two different days when John identified Jesus as the Lamb of sacrifice (Jn 1:29 and 36) probably happened during the "hours of prayer" associated with the sacrifice of one of the individual Tamid lambs in the Temple in Jerusalem.
-This connection to the Tamid is also how St. John the Apostle identifies Jesus in the book of Revelation 5:5 when he sees Christ for the first time: "Then I saw .....a Lamb standing that seemed to have been sacrificed.."
-Dead lambs don't stand up but "standing" has a double meaning.
-It also means "perpetual," as in the Hebrew word "Tamid" (for more information on this passage see the study of the Book of Revelation chapter 5.
-Also see the e-book, "Jesus and the Mystery of the Tamid Sacrifice".
+When John identified Jesus as a Lamb of God offered for the sins of the people, he must have been referring to be the Tamid sacrifice, offered twice daily for the atonement and sanctification of the entire people, that came to mind for the crowd.
+Since the liturgy of the Tamid took place from dawn to dust, and since the Jewish hours of private prayer occurred within the offering of the Tamid liturgy (9 AM to noon and noon to 3 PM), this particular event probably happened during one of the two "hours of prayer" associated with the sacrifice of the lambs in the Temple in Jerusalem.
+This connection to the Tamid is also how St. John the Apostle identifies Jesus in the book of Revelation 5:5 when he saw Christ in Heaven for the first time: "Then I saw ... a Lamb standing that seemed to have been sacrificed" (Rev 5:6, bold added).
+Dead lambs don't stand up, but "standing" has a double meaning.
+It also means "perpetual or continual," as in the Hebrew word "Tamid" (for more information on these verses, see the study of the Book of Revelation Chapter 5 or the book "Jesus and the Mystery of the Tamid Sacrifice."

-It is the moment of climax when John identifies Jesus as a "sacrifice."
+It is the moment of climax when John identifies Jesus as a sacrifice.
 The Children of Israel abhorred human sacrifice.
-Yahweh had forbidden the practice and now their holy young priest/prophet has identified this man as a sacrifice for the sins of the people who is also, according to John, the Messiah, the "Son of God" (or will in verse 34).
-This was not their idea of a "Chosen One."
+Yahweh had forbidden the practice, and now their holy young priest/prophet has identified this man as a sacrifice for the sins of the people who also, according to John, is the Messiah, the "Son of God" (or will in verse 34).
+It was not their idea of a "Chosen One."
 Their concept of Messiah was another David or Moses.
-St. John was telling the crowd of Jews how Jesus will bring salvation and redemption to mankind, not as a warrior like David but as "The Lamb" of sacrifice for the people.
-Not to cover their sin as the blood of the Tamid lambs did but to remove their sin forever.
-It is important to note that the original text reads sin in the singular to make it clear that all sin of every kind is removed!
-He is giving them the prophet Jeremiah's promise from God in Jeremiah 31:33 ...they will all know me, from the least to the greatest, Yahweh declares, since I shall forgive their guilt and never more call their sin to mind.
+St. John was telling the crowd of Jews how Jesus will bring salvation and redemption to humanity, not as a warrior like David but as "The Lamb" of sacrifice for the people.
+Not to cover their unintentional sins, as the blood of the Tamid lambs, but to remove their sin forever.
+It is important to note that the original text reads sin in the singular to make it clear that the removal of all sin of every kind is the gift of Jesus the Lamb!
+He is giving them God's promise to the prophet Jeremiah: they will all know me, from the least to the greatest, Yahweh declares, since I shall forgive their guilt and never more call their sin to mind (Jer 31:31, NJB).

-In his Gospel, St. John is also making a connection between this revelation of the Baptist and the "Songs of the Servant" passages in the book of Isaiah.
-A passage from the fourth Servant Song reads: Ill treated and afflicted, he never opened his mouth, like a lamb led to the slaughter-house, like a sheep dumb before its shearers he never opened his mouth" (Is 53:7, underlining added) and It was Yahweh's good pleasure to crush him with pain; if he gives his life as a sin offering,..." ( Is 53:10a NJB, underlining added; also see CCC#536, 608).
-The prophecy of these passages was fulfilled in Christ's suffering and death on the cross.
+In his Gospel, St. John is also making a connection between the revelation of the Baptist and the "Songs of the Servant" passages in the book of Isaiah.
+The fourth Servant Song reads: Ill treated and afflicted, he never opened his mouth, like a lamb led to the slaughter-house, like a sheep dumb before its shearers he never opened his mouth (Is 53:7, underlining added), and It was Yahweh's good pleasure to crush him with pain; if he gives his life as a sin offering (Is 53:10a NJB, underlining added; also see CCC#536, 608).
+Jesus Christ fulfilled the prophecy of these passages in His suffering and death on the Cross.

-St. John testifies: "He existed before me..." in verse 30.
-John declares Jesus' pre-incarnation.
-Physically Jesus was born six months after John (as the ancients counted), but the Holy Spirit gave the Baptist the knowledge of Jesus' eternal existence (Lk 1:36-37).
+St. John testified to the crowd: "He existed before me" in verse 30.
+In this statement, John is affirming Jesus' pre-incarnation.
+Physically Jesus was born six months after John (as the ancients counted but five months as we count today with the concept of a zero place-value).
+However, the Holy Spirit gave the Baptist the knowledge of Jesus' eternal existence.

 31 I did not know